Go to Homepage

 Press a button and the seat will whirr into a NASA-recommended “Z” position with the knees slightly drawn up.
 If it’s good enough for outer space, it’s good enough for you.
 For those who have not sampled the new British Airways Club World or wish to re-familiarise themselves with the seat and facilities, the airline has a surprisingly engaging and informative Flash video presentation at www.newclubworld.com.
 Lastly, if you’re peckish, the Club Kitchen is well stocked with fruit, juice and muffins.

-Malaysia Airlines is in the process of refitting its B747 and B777 fleet.
+Malaysia Airlines has plenty of stretch room in its business class seats on A380s and has been steadily refitting its B747 and B777 fleet.
 The new Malaysia Airlines business class seats are more roomy and flatter, with several variations in position and lumbar support.
 Set up a 10-minute back massage at the press of a button.
 Enjoy movies on a 10.4-inch LCD touch screen or ask for the portable media player that is available on some routes.
 There is in-seat power for your laptop and a satellite phone if you're in the mood to spend.
 Business class seats on MAS are forward facing.
 Inflight service and food is generally of a high standard and smiles are not in short supply.

 No this-and-that distractions for me though.
 Cruising through stunning Asian skies, with dimpled islands dropping away below, I was fortunate enough to have a window seat.
 So I gazed at my neighbour’s feet.
 Hallelujah!
 It’s herringbone.